 The Rabun County Detention Center Inmate Search has information on persons who have been arrested, including status, how much their bail is, and times the inmate can have visitors.
 You can get the same information on anybody arrested and booked or released within the last 24 hours.
 Jail inmates are listed alphabetically by their last name.
 You can get their arrest information faster if you enter the arrestee’s full name, date of birth, or inmate ID Number.

 If your friend or family member might be in another jail you will want to look here: Other Jails in Georgia

 A mugshot, or booking picture, is the picture that the police take when you are processed at the jail intake.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and intake number will be in the mugshot, and they’re stored at the jail.

 Mugshots of inmates can be found on the website, or you can see them at the Rabun County Detention Center.
 When viewing online you have to input the prisoner’s full name, and an arrest date, if you have it.

 How To Get Your Mugshot Removed

 Do you want to get your mugshot erased from the Rabun County Detention Center site?
 This may not be possible, because the mugshot is a matter of public record.
 You need to file a ‘Petition to Expunge’.
 What this means is that your arrest record would be sealed, so no one will be able to access them.
 Unfortunately, this happens very rarely.